All Collections

 Updated over a week ago

 ISN exposes data for integrations via "footprints".
 If the inspection in question doesn't have a footprint, Spectora can't see it.
-The import log (detailed above) will show you what footprints we are able to see for each inspector.
+The import log (detailed above) will show you what footprints we can see for each inspector.

-*Note!!!: Some other inspection software vendors like Horizon and TapInspect delete your footprints after they import the inspection.
+*Note: Some inspection software vendors like Horizon and TapInspect delete your footprints after they import the inspection.
 If you're seeing footprints disappear, disable your other software's ISN integration.

 ISN's system has a number of "inspection types" that you set up in your Company Settings area:

-In Spectora, you set up which inspection types get imported (and which Spectora templates get added).
-These are in the ISN Integration Wizard in Settings->Integrations:
+When you set up the ISN integration in Spectora, you'll choose which inspection types get imported (and which Spectora templates get added).
+These are in the ISN Integration Wizard in Settings > Integrations:

 If you're not seeing certain inspection types, re-run the ISN Setup Wizard and set all your inspections to import.